CircuitButKerbin/CircuitButKerbin/README.md

 - 👋 Hi, I’m @CircuitButKerbin
 - 👀 I’m interested in ...
-Python, Java, C++
+Lua, Java, C++
 - 🌱 I’m currently learning ...
 Java
 - 💞️ I’m looking to collaborate on ...
 Games, Python stuff, ect.
 - 📫 How to reach me ...
-Email, Discord
+Email, Discord (jeb.kerman)

 <!---
 CircuitButKerbin/CircuitButKerbin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.